-- Mail completed forms to: - PA Bird Atlas, 414 Forest Resources Building, University Park, PA 16802 - Scan forms and email to pabirdatlas@hawkmountain.org.
+- Mail completed forms to: - PA Bird Atlas, 414 Forest Resources Building, University Park, PA 16802 - Scan forms and email to pabirdatlas@hawkmountain.org. - Return forms to your County Coordinator.

 Note: Only field forms that have NOT been entered into eBird need to be sent to us.